gwisk/gradguide/README.md

 with aren't taking students.
 Or because they didn't talk to faculty, and some other student did talk to the faculty.
 And this is what makes the process opaque.
-People will tell you to talk to faculty, make connections, sure, but I find this advice sort of vague.
+People will tell you to talk to faculty, make connections, sure, but I've always found this advice sort of vague.

+This is in part due to the hidden curriculum.
+At every rung of academia, there's hidden norms and processes.
+If you're rich, if your parents are professors or work in academia, you know all this stuff.
+Networking and all that is second nature to you.
+If you're like me, however, first-gen and low-income, you have no clue.
+And people don't really teach you how to navigate academia, how to apply to grad school, and so on and so forth.

 So, my goal with this document is to cut through the cruft and distill the most important advice I've gotten.
 I want you to know what the